 Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection 1.
 A more competitive and smarter Europe by promoting innovative and smart economic transformation and regional ICT connectivity RSO1.4.
 Developing skills for smart specialisation, industrial transition and entrepreneurship 1.
 Sustainable growth in the blue economy In order to boost competitiveness and innovation in the Programme area, it is essential to develop new skills and initiatives aimed at fostering the transition towards a more digitalised and smarter economy.
 COVID-19 emergency has fastened the integration of digitalisation in the society raising the demand for digital infrastructure and services, leading to a rapid shift towards innovation and the online market.
-In this context, although both Italy and Croatia have already designed regional and national Smart specialisation strategies, the Programme area is still lagging behind with regard to specific skills of the existing human capital and is lacking technological cooperation among SMEs, which would greatly benefit from networking processes among local businesses and research centres able to foster joint innovation and entrepreneurial capacities of the SMEs' sector through the promotion of cooperation practices in competitive domains, particularly on Blue Economy.
+In this context, although both Italy and Croatia have already designed regional and national Smart specialisation strategies, the Programme area is still lagging behind with regard to specific skills of the existing human capital and is lacking technological cooperation among SMEs, which would greatly benefit from networking processes among local businesses and research centres able to foster joint innovation.
+Selecting SO iv, the Programme will ensure the strengthening of innovation and entrepreneurial capacities of the SMEs' sector through the promotion of cooperation practices in competitive domains, particularly on Blue Economy.
 Within SO iv the Programme will support the increase of skills and competences of SMEs in the Programme Area.
 Project durability related to business support will be duly taken into consideration by minimising risks through coaching and technical support to SMEs, reduction of administrative burden and use of SCOs and all possible simplification measures.
-Cross-border cooperation offers clear added value in addressing, among others, the following specific joint investment needs focusing on the field of Blue Economy:
+Cross-border cooperation offers clear added value in addressing, among others, the following specific joint investment needs focusing on the field of Blue Economy: - stimulate dialogue and increase cooperation in the common areas of expertise of smart specialisation strategies;